Odeon Tottenham Court Road

 This Paramount Theatre was in a second batch of the company’s UK theatres that were purchased by the Oscar Deutsch chain of Odeon Theatres Ltd. in July 1942.
 It was re-named Odeon in November 1946.

 It was demolished almost immediately.
 The site remained empty for 55 years!
-It was used as a ‘temporary’ car-park, which remained in use until it was ‘prepared’ for a proposed extension to a nearby hospital in 2004 (in March 2015 construction work began to build a cancer unit).
+It was used as a ‘temporary’ car-park, which remained in use until it was ‘prepared’ for a proposed extension to a nearby University College Hospital in 2004 (in March 2015 construction work began to build a cancer unit).
 For many years it was always fascinating to go into the car park, which had a sloping floor just like the cinema had, and look at the faded and peeling plasterwork on the remaining lower walls of the former orchestra level of the once mighty Paramount Theatre.

 The adjacent Paramount Court apartment block and basement ballroom designed by Verity and Beverly a few months after the Paramount Theatre remain in use today.